0xProject/0x-launch-kit-backend/README.md

 -   delete the `ts` directory
 -   delete all scripts from package.json that end with :ts
 -   Look through the JS code and start modifying it.
-It was auto-generated from TS code so it might not be pretty, but it should be pretty easy to get it into good shape
+It was auto-generated from TS code and we tried our best to make it readable.
+It might require some improving and should provide a good starting point.

 If you want to work on it as a TS project: